Musicians & Record Labels: How To Launch Music Marketing Campaigns

 - work with a music publisher that has pre-existing relationships with streaming platforms and can get you an in.

 - develop relationships with blogs and other media that make playlists that are independent from Spotify.

 Influencers Marketing for Record Labels

 Influencer marketing is popular because it can be one of the fastest ways to generate results.
 However, sifting through influencers can be difficult, and it’s not easy to work out whether a particular influencer will deliver good results or does a good job.

 VoxFeed’s enterprise-grade technology helps record labels and artists create and manage communities that will promote your song.
-With our software, you can build long-term, multi-campaign relationships and manage the entire collaboration process, from recruiting and identifying collaborators to payment and results-analysis.
+With our software, you can build long-term, multi-campaign relationships and manage the entire collaboration process, from recruiting and identifying collaborators to payment and results-analysis when marketing for musicians.